 Credit cards

+They sound amazing but did you know when applying for a loan banks and lenders assume you use the entire credit limit each month?
+This means even having one in your name, even if it is just for “emergencies” means you have an automatic amount of debt against your name.
 If it isn’t absolutely essential for you to have a credit card, getting rid of it before you apply for a loan, reducing the limit, or transferring the balance to one with a lower interest rate, will help to improve your borrowing capacity.
 And be sure to always pay off your credit card on time!

-It’s lay buy but with a twist where you get the goods first and pay the balance off later!
+Buy Now Pay Later It’s lay buy but with a twist where you get the goods first and pay the balance off later!
 Too good to be true?
 Sadly, yes.
 It’s another factor lenders will be looking out for when they assess your home loan application.
 It doesn’t send the right message to the lender as you should be able to afford to pay for the things you need to buy in full at the time.
 It’s also super easy to rack up a lot of debt here really quickly which doesn’t signal that you’re particularly good at managing money or a home loan.
 A good rule of thumb is; if you can’t afford to buy it twice you can’t afford it at all.

-Now that you’re committed to saving, it’s a good time to check your savings bucket for any holes – aka, subscriptions.
+Subscriptions Now that you’re committed to saving, it’s a good time to check your savings bucket for any holes – aka, subscriptions.
 Those expenses that are coming out of our account unnoticed that you really aren’t getting much value for.

 Do a review of all direct debit subscriptions that are